 But as is frequently the case on Twitter, Deo promptly received a death threat in return for her quip: an anonymous user wrote that he would “enjoy watching Deo get shot,” leading Deo to notify the convention about the threat of impending gun violence at their event.
 The Marriott hotel then somehow learned of her warning and contacted the Denver Police, who found the threat to be credible.

-Then, late last month, Deo received an ominous letter from the organizers of the event (stamped with a red ink thumbprint, the official furry seal), threatening her with legal action for besmirching the convention’s name, and informing her that she was guilty of “possibly felonious activities.”
+Then, late last month, Deo received an ominous letter from the organizers of the event, threatening her with legal action for besmirching the convention’s name, and informing her that she was guilty of “possibly felonious activities.”
 Deo was spooked by the letter; though seemingly nonchalant about being doxxed online, she’d never been targeted at her home.

 “When you come after me at my house, that’s when things start getting personal,” she said.

 In fact, the letter was just the beginning.
 Soon after, Deo found herself the target of hate from alt-right communities across the vast furry universe.

 “I have animes Nazis after me now.
 There was even a Bionacle Nazi who threatened me with Legos recently,” she said.
 The Bionacle Nazi, an enthusiast of the particularly spiky, battle-ready toys, tweeted a swastika at Deo composed of Bionacle parts, asking her to fight him and test her luck.
 Deo demurred.